openrewrite/rewrite-docs/getting-started/getting-started.md

 If you choose to use the `rewrite-recipe-bom`, you won't have to worry about specifying versions for your rewrite recipes as all of the recipes you include in your `dependencies` section will have an appropriate version specified in the bill of materials (BOM).
 For Gradle projects, this is the recommended approach.

-If you choose to not use the `rewrite-recipe-bom`, you'll need to ensure that you have the appropriate version of all of your dependencies included (as you would with Maven projects).
+If you choose to not use `rewrite-recipe-bom`, you'll need to specify the version of each rewrite recipe module you use.

 Presuming you chose to use the `rewrite-recipe-bom`, your `build.gradle` file should look similar to this: